Floating-point arithmetic: Internal representation

-Floating-point numbers are typically packed into a computer datum as the sign bit, the exponent field, and the significand or mantissa, from left to right.
-For the IEEE 754 binary formats (basic and extended) which have extant hardware implementations, they are apportioned as follows:
+Floating-point numbers are typically packed into a computer datum as the sign bit, the exponent field, and a field for the significand, from left to right.
+For the IEEE 754 binary formats (basic and extended) that have extant hardware implementations, they are apportioned as follows:

 While the exponent can be positive or negative, in binary formats it is stored as an unsigned number that has a fixed "bias" added to it.
 Values of all 0s in this field are reserved for the zeros and subnormal numbers; values of all 1s are reserved for the infinities and NaNs.
 The exponent range for normal numbers is [−126, 127] for single precision, [−1022, 1023] for double, or [−16382, 16383] for quad.
 Normal numbers exclude subnormal values, zeros, infinities, and NaNs.

-In the IEEE binary interchange formats the leading 1 bit of a normalized significand is not actually stored in the computer datum.
+In the IEEE binary interchange formats the leading bit of a normalized significand is not actually stored in the computer datum, since it is always 1.
 It is called the "hidden" or "implicit" bit.
-Because of this, the single-precision format actually has a significand with 24 bits of precision, the double-precision format has 53, and quad has 113.
+Because of this, the single-precision format actually has a significand with 24 bits of precision, the double-precision format has 53, quad has 113, and octuple has 237.

 For example, it was shown above that π, rounded to 24 bits of precision, has: